ateeq-khaliq/NYU_Singlecell_analysis/README.md

 Differential expression analysis between treatment groups (Naïve vs Treated) was performed using Seurat's FindMarkers function with the Wilcoxon rank-sum test.
 Analysis was restricted to pancreatic samples.
 Genes were considered significantly differentially expressed if they met the following criteria: adjusted p-value < 0.05 and |log2 fold change| > 0.25.
 A minimum detection threshold of 10% (min.pct = 0.1) was applied to ensure robust differential expression analysis.

 ### Software and Packages
-The analysis pipeline utilized the following R packages:
+I have utilized the following R packages:
 - Seurat (v4.4.0)
 - tidyverse (v2.0.0)
 - SingleCellExperiment (v1.28.1)